Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 What?!
 How?!
 How is that possible?

-No access means I can't even look at the stats, so I 100% rely on the agency?
-How credulous are many companies?
-The brains of online marketing, the brains of optimization, the brains of e-commerce must be in the company!
+No access means I can't even look at the stats, so I'm relying 100% on the agency?
+How agency believing are many companies?
+The head of online marketing, the brain of optimization, the brain of e-commerce must be in the company!
 I can't outsource my brain.

-I can use an extended workbench if I know exactly what they should do, then I can give them the right KPIs and so on - for my sake.
-You don't have to hire your own people for everything and stuff like that, although that sometimes makes sense, but good.
-But I can't give that out.
+I can use an extended workbench, if I know exactly what they are supposed to do, then I can give them that with the right KPIs and so on - whatever.
+You don't have to hire your own people for everything, although sometimes that might make sense, but okay.
+But I'm not allowed to give it out.

 When I talk to agencies, I sometimes get asked the wildest questions.
 I recently worked for a friend of mine that is involved in a bit of social media marketing and the agency asked: "Yes, how much budget should we spend on Facebook and how much on Google?"